bodybybuddha/cps-WhatsNew/readme.md

 ### Log File ###
 Like I mentioned previously, I put logging into the script (and maybe a little too much.)
 I've used the inherent python logging libraries and you can see the configuration in the appropriate logging configuration file.
 Initially, I set it up for circular logging to save on disk space.
 More for my own sanity than anything else.

+### Thumbnails ###
+I was able to get to adding thumbnails to the outgoing email.
+Unfortunately, I needed the ability to write the thumbnail to disk before embedding it into the email.
+I'm sure I don't HAVE to do this, but after awhile it was just easier.
+Thus, as a requirement, whatever user you use to run this script, they must have write access to the directory.

 ## Future Features ##
-There is my first crack at the application.
-I have some of the basics down - feed parsing, email templating, etc.  Here are some of the area left to tackle:

-1. Book thumbnails
-2. Distribution List mgt - currently system relies on a config file for a list of email addresses for it's distribution list.
+Distribution List mgt - currently system relies on a config file for a list of email addresses for it's distribution list.
 It would be nice to tap directly into the calibre-web database.
- No newline at end of file